 A great design is invisible.
 It seamlessly solves problems and renders itself in the background.
 A bad design is all too visible.
 It's out-of-date, ugly, cluttered, or just plain confusing.
 Worse yet, bad design can get in the way of usability and even hinder people from reaching your content or call to action.

-Some examples of good web design include a balance between colour and simplicity and the use of negative space.
-Designing layouts for websites and content areas with this in mind will help keep visitors focused on what they're looking for instead of being distracted by an outdated look or design that's unappealing to them.
+Some examples of good web design include balancing colour and simplicity and using negative space.
+With this in mind, designing layouts for websites and content areas will help keep visitors focused on what they're looking for instead of being distracted by an outdated look or design that's unappealing to them.
 Conversations about how to improve a website's design are ongoing and continual.

-The lack of consistency and functionality of a website is essential for designers to keep in mind.
+A website's lack of consistency and functionality is essential for designers to keep in mind.
 Websites that are difficult to use and navigate can lead to frustration among users, abandonment of the site, or negative expectations.
 Therefore, it's crucial to think about how people with various needs and abilities may access your site when designing a website.
 One technique that is helpful in this regard is colour-blind accessibility options that help people see content on their screens more easily.

 Automated testing software makes it easier for you to test every last nook and cranny your website might have, from layout down to text formatting.
 That way, there's nothing you won't know about your site and how it's working.